rajishere9/VerseAI/content/posts/ai-healthcare-revolution.md

----
++++
-title: "AI Doctor Will See You Now?
-How AI is Radically Reshaping Healthcare (For Better or Worse?)"
+title = "AI Doctor Will See You Now?
+How AI is Radically Reshaping Healthcare (For Better or Worse?)" date = '2025-09-03T12:56:00+05:30' draft = false description = "Examining AI's transformative impact on healthcare, including diagnostics, drug discovery, personalized medicine, and operational efficiency, alongside adoption challenges." tags = ["ai", "healthcare", "medical ai", "diagnostics", "drug discovery", "fda", "ethics", "bias"]
-date: 2025-09-04T12:56:00+05:30
-draft: false
-tags: ["ai", "healthcare", "medical ai", "diagnostics", "drug discovery", "fda", "ethics", "bias"]
----
++++

 ## Your Next Doctor Might Be an Algorithm...
 Sort Of.